novrion/dotfiles/README.md

 Images: feh
 Videos: mpv

+Mouse Settings: piper

+Note: bspwmrc should be configured to one's own window setup
 Note: keyboard layout can be configured in **resources/vconsole.conf** and **resources/.xinitrc**
 Note: nvidia utilities are included in minimal installation (remove from **resources/packages-minimal**)